phac-nml/pangwas/README.md

 ...
 ```

-For an end-to-end example using package, please see the [Python Package](https://phac-nml.github.io/pangwas/pipeline/pipeline.html#python-package) example.
+For an end-to-end example using python, please see the [Python Package](https://phac-nml.github.io/pangwas/pipeline/pipeline.html#python-package) example.

 ### Nextflow